FM (1996); IM (1998); GM (2002); World U14 Champion (1996); European U18 Champion (1998); Armenian champion (2000 & 2003)

 <National representative> Sargissian has been a team player par excellence for his country through the years.
 He was a member of the Armenian team that won the first Junior Olympiad in 1998.
 (10) He first played in an Olympiad at the 34th Olympiad in Istanbul in 2000, aged 17, when he was inducted as the second reserve.
 He has played in every Olympiad since then and has accumulated an impressive array of medals including an individual gold (for board 3 in 2008), 3 team golds (37th Chess Olympiad (2006), Olympiad (2008) & Chess Olympiad (2012)), and two team bronzes (Bled Olympiad (2002) & 36th Olympiad (2004)).
 His overall games tally for the Olympiads to date is +34 =36 -8 for 66.7%.

 He has also been a solid team man in the World Teams Championships in which he has participated, namely in 2010, 2011, 2013 and 2015, winning team gold in the World Chess Team Championship (2011), team bronze in the FIDE World Team Championship (2015) and individual bronze in the World Team Championship (2010) for board three.
-He played boards three or four for Armenia in the European Team Championships in which he participated, namely at the European Team Chess Championships (2007), 17th European Team Championship (2009), European Team Championship (2013) and European Team Championship (2013) and board two at the European Team Championship (2015).
-The highlights of the European Team events were team silver in 2007, individual gold in 2009 and individual silver in 2011 and individual bronze in 2015.
+He played board three for Armenia at the European Team Chess Championships (2007) and the 17th European Team Championship (2009), board four at the European Team Championship (2011) and European Team Championship (2013) and board two at the European Team Championship (2015).
+The highlights of these European Team events for Sargissian were team silver in 2007 and 2015, individual gold in 2009, individual silver in 2011 and individual bronze in 2015.
 His results in the 2015 European Team

 <Continental Leagues> Sargissian played board 4 for the Spanish CA Linex Magic Mérida team in the European Club Cup (2007), winning team gold.
 He moved to the MIKA Yerevan team from 2008 until 2011, his best results being team silver in European Club Cup (2009) and individual 4th for top board in European Club Cup (2011).
 He played board four for the UAE's Al-Ain Chess Club "A" team in the 1st Asian Club Chess Cup in 2008, helping his team to win gold.